Captive Portal, Guest WiFi, Splash Pages. What is it all about?

-Now, do you need a secure, flexible and cloud-based Captive Portal solution for your business?
-Boundless Guest may be a match!
+If you need a secure, flexible and cloud-based Captive Portal solution for your business, Boundless Guest may be a match!
 Here is some product information if you want to have a look.

 And if you are interested to learn more about Enterprise-grade Captive Portal solutions, reach out to our team!